rdfuhr/BusyBezier/README.txt

 Soon we will need to located the Python source code for my Bezier app and make a note of its location here.

 See /Users/richardfuhr/Documents/Sandbox/pythonLearn/BezierCurves/standalone

+Now I will start implementing the Bezier class.